-You can't ignore it: The number of bars at and around the Marquette University campus – the one-time best Catholic party school, according to Playboy – has dwindled down over the past few decades.
-But while the decreased number of alcohol-slinging options has caused some students and alumni to migrate elsewhere outside of the Marquette bubble for their preferred watering hole, there are still plenty of places for MU students to hang out, cheer on the Golden Eagles, pregame a class, host a more-than-likely unproductive study session or simply celebrate a well-earned Thirsty Thursday.
+Admittedly, the number of bars in and around Marquette University – the one-time best Catholic party school according to Playboy, whatever that means – has dwindled down over the past few decades.
+But while the shrinking number of alcohol-slinging options has caused some students and alumni to migrate out of the infamous Marquette bubble – to Water Street or Deer District, for instance – there are still plenty of places for MU students to hang out, pregame a class, host a more-than-likely unproductive study session, celebrate a well-earned Thirsty Thursday or, most importantly now, cheer on the Golden Eagles against the pesky Catamounts.

 804 N. 16th St., (414) 288-7769

-Sure, there's something a little dorky about hitting up the university-owned bar, but the fact of the matter is The Annex is the closest thing the Marquette campus has to a true sports bar – and it sure as hell looks the part too.
-Al McGuire and other Marquette greats memorabilia drapes the walls along with giant TVs playing sports of all sorts.
+Sure, there's something a little dorky about hitting up the university-owned bar.
+The fact of the matter is, though, that The Annex is the closest thing the Marquette campus has to a true sports bar – and it sure as hell looks the part too.
+Al McGuire and other Marquette greats' memorabilia drapes the walls along with giant TVs playing sports of all sorts.
 And if none of the games being shown suit your fancy, each booth at the restaurant/bar comes with its own individual TV as well.
-Between all of the screens and all of the atmosphere, The Annex makes for a pretty much perfect spot for March Madness bingeing – and that's not even including the bowling alley tucked inside, as well as bingo and trivia nights.
-And as a bonus: You can use MarquetteCash here (not on booze, though; bummer!), so there's savings as well!
+Between all of the screens and all of the atmosphere, The Annex makes for a pretty much perfect spot for March Madness bingeing – and that's not even including the bowling alley tucked inside as well as bingo and trivia nights.
+And as a bonus: You can use MarquetteCash here so there's savings as well!
+(Not on booze, though; sorry!)

-Thanks to the Golden Eagles' current home court at the BMO Harris Bradley Center – not to mention the fairly dry state of the MU campus – some of Old World Third Street and even Water Street can qualify as Marquette bars.
+Thanks to the Golden Eagles' current home court at Fiserv Forum – not to mention the fairly dry state of the MU campus – some of Deer District and even Water Street can qualify as Marquette bars.
 Brothers and Duke's on Water Street, for instance, have Marquette followings.
-When it comes to Old World Third, however, Buck Bradley's might lay claim to the strongest Marquette connection – its famously long bar serving as the perfect meeting place for parents, students and alumni to meet up before a game across the street, as well as the perfect landing spot afterward to some (presumably) celebratory postgame drinks.
+When it comes to the former Old World Third, however, Buck Bradley's might lay claim to the strongest Marquette connection, its famously long bar serving as the perfect meeting place for parents, students and alumni to meet up before a game just across the way, as well as the perfect landing spot afterward for some (presumably) celebratory postgame drinks.

 717 N. 16th St., (414) 933-9047

 One of the few remaining bars located on the campus, Caffrey's – or Caff's for those in the know – is a bustling hotspot for MU students, parents and alumni.
-The campus bar has kept a steady hold on its spot right off the Wisconsin Avenue main drag thanks to its central campus location, cozy space both indoors and outdoors on the patio, and fun events, such as trivia on Monday nights and Thursday Mug Nights.
+The campus bar has kept a steady hold on its spot just off the Wisconsin Avenue main drag thanks to its central campus location, cozy indoor and outdoor spaces, and fun events, such as trivia on Monday nights and Thursday Mug Nights.
 Plus, if you're turning 21, you have to hit Caff's to get your Irish Car Bomb and ceremonial glass.
 Like the Square Dance, the Jump Around Guy and trying to ignore the Jesusmobile, it's tradition.
 And lest we forget potentially the most critical part of Caffrey's maintained success on an increasingly dry campus: the free popcorn.

 Conway's Smokin' Bar & Grill